 The kids will love watching shows, battles, pirate tales, dancing and dinner with Captain Hook.
 The adults will enjoy all that, plus an open bar.
 This interactive experience comes with high reviews and lots of memories.

-We have done a pirate cruise before and it was a blast!
+We have done a pirate cruise before in South Padre Island and it was a blast!
 It’s very fun for adults, and especially fun for the kids to experience a colorful, action-filled performance right in front of them!